Criminal Record Statistics: Employment, Race, Crimes, DACA (USA Data)

 How To Check if Someone Has a Criminal Record

-Knowing how to check if someone has a criminal record comes in very handy for anyone with concerns about the outcome of their own criminal history check or concerns about a little-known acquaintance.
+Knowing how to find out if someone has a criminal record comes in very handy for anyone with concerns about the outcome of their own criminal history check or concerns about a little-known acquaintance.
 Searching public criminal records is one option for how to find someone’s criminal record, but the best way is to order a criminal background check on the individual of interest.

 The criminal justice system in the US has changed over the past several decades, leading to a drastic increase in the number of incarcerated persons in this country, with the US leading the largest number of inmates worldwide.
 This is just one informative statistic, and this article illuminates many criminal record statistics and their relationship to race, DACA, employment, and more.